hally9k/flow-import-bug/README.md

 The `.flowconfig` file simply references `football.js.flow` under `[lib]`.

+👌 All is well it seems...

-See `index.js`.
+Now see `index.js`.
 This file simply instiantiates a `Team` and a player.
 Note that the player is of type `Person` and doesn't have the required name property.
 Flow correctly flags this up and fails the type check.

 Run `flow` to see the correct errors informing you that a `Person` indeed has to have a name property.
 (Oh and run `npm i` if you haven't yet...)